-The overwhelming beauty of Rome knows no seasons, but the autumn, October in particular, is a special time to visit the Eternal City.
+The overwhelming beauty of Rome knows no seasons, but the autumn, early October in particular, is a special time to visit the Eternal City.

 Romans are particularly fond of the city at this time and even have a name for these very special weather: Ottobrate Romane (Ottobre=October).

 The city is a hive of activity, with the locals in the thick of the working year and museum, galleries and restaurants are open and buzzing with events, with many attractions offering longer visiting hours.

 October is a popular times for visitors too so don’t expect a city devoid of tourism: it is all but!